mahmoud-kafafy/Connect_Unity_with_MQTT_DigitalTwin/README.md

 ---

 ## 📡 Topics Used
-# You can change the names of topics, of course
+# You can change the names of topics in the code
 * **Control Topic** → `unity/conveyor/control`

   * `fwd` → move forward